Alumni & Community

 How do I apply for a library card?

 Stop by the library Circulation Desk to complete an application and have your picture taken, preferably 8:30am-5:00pm Monday - Friday.
 Payment of $10.00 is required at the time of application, except waived for alumni, spouse of current faculty or staff, dependent child of faculty or staff, or ILR (Institute for Learning in Retirement) students.
 The library card (a Bluffton ID) will be sent to you by mail or held for pickup.
 Note: Patrons with ID cards from OPAL or OhioLINK institutions do not need to apply for a Bluffton ID.
+Learn more about our borrowing policies here.

 Can I use computers in the library?
 How about printing?